panoptes/POCS/pocs/utils/google/README.md

 You should place this key in a hidden directory within `$PANDIR`.

-> :bulb: **Tip:** On Ubuntu (and on Mac OSX) a hidden directory can be specified by placing a period (`.`) at the beginninf of the name.
+> :bulb: **Tip:** On Ubuntu (and on Mac OSX) a hidden directory can be specified by placing a period (`.`) at the beginning of the name.
 When looking for hidden files/directories you can use the `-a` (for 'all') flag in `ls`, i.e. `ls -a`

 ```bash